See what questions

 Symptoms of ADHD can be successfully controlled with medications.
 Drugs call stimulants are commonly prescribed.
 Stimulants actually work in reverse in people with ADHD and can produce a calming effect and improved concentration.

-The U.S. Food and Drug Administration-approved medication treatments for ADHD are generally considered safe when given under ...Adhd Treatments
+The U.S. Food and Drug Administration-approved medication treatments for ADHD are generally considered safe when given under regular medical supervision.
+The most ...Adhd Treatments

 Some of the possible treatments listed in sources for treatment of Adhd may include: